Urapolku-fi/Urapolku.fi-Virallinen/README.md

 ## Acknowledgments

-Special thanks to all contributors and team members who have been a part of this project.
+Special thanks to all contributors and team members who have been a part of this project..